Imnaseli/SpotifyCharm/ReadMe.md

 ## Yo Yo Yo

-Spotify API + Python,
+This program was built because i always had issues adding my Discover weekly songs to a new playlist before it disappears,(So its an actual issue)

-The app Creates a Playlist of my discover wekly, Automatically (Because, im too lazy to do soo) and saves it as part of my playlist
+So i present SpotifyCharms,

-Honestly the code is still shaky, but its cool, ill soon get it fixed.
+This python script works with the Spotify API to automate Spotify

-Will add more features to it in the future , if i ever want to come back to it
+Spotify API + Python = "Happy Sijibomi"

-### Current Issues
+The app Creates a Playlist of my discover weekly, Automatically (Because, im too lazy to do soo) and saves it as part of my playlist

-The AddToPlaylist definition in the SaveSong class in main,pykeeps responding 400 Look into the defition some more.
+I'm not done yet,
--Thats honestly the only Problem
+i will keep adding features to it to make it the ultimate Spotify api calling application, and might even add some GUI for it later.